Newsies (musical): Differences from the 1992 film

-In addition to the songs from the original movie, Newsies The Musical contains several new numbers such as 'Watch What Happens', 'Brooklyn's Here' and 'Something To Believe In'.
+In addition to the songs from the original movie, Newsies The Musical contains several new numbers such as "Watch What Happens", "Brooklyn's Here" and "Something to Believe In".
 The film's two Medda Larkin songs ("My Lovey Dovey Baby" and "High Times Hard Times") were replaced by the single number "That's Rich", while the remaining songs were rewritten to fit plot changes between the film and the stage musical.
 Davey and Les's parents are mentioned only in passing, omitting a film scene where Jack has dinner in their tenement apartment; the lyrics to Santa Fe are changed to compensate for this change.
 The film characters of Sarah Jacobs (Davey and Les's sister and Jack's original love interest) and the New York Sun reporter Bryan Denton are replaced by the composite character Katherine Plumber, a reporter with whom Jack falls in love.
 Also omitted was the solo for "Patrick's Mother."
-Spot Conlon doesn't appear until the rally, omitting the film's scenes with Spot, Jack, and Davey, as well as Spot's involvement in the fight between the newsies and scabbers.
+Spot Conlon does not appear until the rally, omitting the film's scenes with Spot, Jack, and Davey, as well as Spot's involvement in the fight between the newsies and scabbers.

-The song "Letter from the Refuge", a solo number for Crutchie, was added for national tour, replacing a film scene where Jack visits Crutchie after he's captured by Snyder.
+The song "Letter from the Refuge", a solo number for Crutchie, was added for national tour, replacing a film scene where Jack visits Crutchie after he is captured by Snyder.
 "Letter from the Refuge" now appears in the current version of the show licensed for performance, and was also included in the Broadway proshot.